shreyansh-tyagi/java-projects/README.md

 * @Data is a convenient shortcut annotation that bundles the features of @ToString , @EqualsAndHashCode , @Getter / @Setter and @RequiredArgsConstructor together: In other words, @Data generates all the boilerplate that is normally associated with simple POJOs (Plain Old Java Objects) and beans: getters for all fields.

 ## *@Builder*
 * @Builder.
 The @Builder annotation produces complex builder APIs for the annotated POJO classes.
-For example, if we annotate a class Article annotated with @Builder annotation, we can create Article instances using builder API.
+For example, if we annotate a class Article annotated with @Builder annotation, we can create Article instances using builder API this will follow the internal builder desing pattern which can used at 3 level:- class level, constructor level, method level.

 ## *@AllArgsConstructor*
 * @AllArgsConstructor generates a constructor with 1 parameter for each field in your class.
 Fields marked with @NonNull result in null checks on those parameters.
 So, no, it does not make your fields private & final as for example @Value annotation.
 Follow this answer to receive notifications.